npisanti/np-pixelscript/README.md

 - `sprite` for loading and displaying .png spritesheets
 - `font` for drawing text

 For Lua scripting i'm using [ofxLua](https://github.com/danomatika/ofxLua), that i just tweaked a bit.
+A build of [luaJIT](http://luajit.org/) 2.0.5 for linux64 is included, for other systems you have to build it yourself and put the compiled library into `libs/luaJIT/lib/yourplatform`.

 Donate
 ------------